(Entertaining)

 It’s always aperitivo hour somewhere.

-You’ll rarely find a drink that quintessentially represents summer vacation more than the Aperol Spritz.
-As Daniel Warrilow, Italian Portfolio Ambassador at Campari Group, puts it, “The Aperol Spritz is truly one of the best ways to imagine and re-create an Italian getaway from the comfort of your home.”
-Thanks to its icon status, it’s hard to imagine using the cocktail’s base — Aperol — for anything else.
-The thing is, though, the classic Italian aperitivo can actually be used for so much more.
+With the exception of a rosé, you’d be hard-pressed to find a drink that’s as synonymous with summer as the Aperol Spritz.
+Thanks to this icon status, it’s hard to imagine using the cocktail’s base — Aperol — for anything else.
+But if you want to expand your tastebuds to a whole new world of spirits, you should definitely try to work the Italian aperitivo into other concoctions.
 And while nothing will ever replace the spritz, if you’re a hardcore fan of the formula (*raises hand*), it’s worth trying it out in some alternative Aperol cocktails as well.

-Not familiar with Aperol?
-Chances are, you’ve at least seen it once or twice — it’s a bright orange liquid that’s often seen being sipped from a wine glass adorned with an orange.
+For those unfamiliar with Aperol, here’s a crash course: It’s a bright orange liquid that’s often seen being sipped from a wine glass adorned with an orange.
 If we’re getting technical, Anthony Caporale, Director of Spirits Education at the Institute of Culinary Education, tells TZR it’s an Italian bitter liqueur produced by the Campari Group.
 “It's less bitter than Campari and has about half the alcohol,” he explains in an email.

 As for how it tastes, Warrilow notes that it features an infusion of botanicals and citrus, making it “floral, herbaceous, and highly citrus-driven on the nose and the palate.”
 That’s undoubtedly what lends it so well to the Aperol Spritz recipe: The cocktail is made with equal parts Prosecco and Aperol, and finished with soda, a slice of orange, and plenty of ice, so it’s light, bright, and unfailingly refreshing.